 The ESMP study was carried out in alignment with the Environment Management Act (EMA) (2017), using a methodology framework developed based on internationally accepted practice, and the professional experience of the study team.
 The general steps followed during the assessment were: (i) environmental scoping that provided the key environmental issues; (ii) desktop studies; (iii) physical inspection of the site and surrounding areas; (iv) stakeholder consultations; and (v) reporting and documentation.
-This approach has satisfied requirements for Environmental Assessment as stipulated in the Environmental Impact Assessment (EIA) Guidelines of 1997, and public consultation has also been conducted as part of the assessment.
+This approach has satisfied requirements for Environmental Assessment as stipulated in the Environmental Impact Assessment (EIA) Guidelines of 1997.
+Public consultations have also been conducted as part of the assessment.

-7.0 Summary of Environmental and Social Impacts and their management measures i.
-Improved efficiencies;
+7.0 Summary of Environmental and Social Impacts